-Pebble in the Fire
+Pebbles in the Fire

-Pebbles in the Fire, Ted Fink’s latest mesmerizing novel, takes place in Nicaragua and is a story of hope.
+Pebbles in the Fire, Ted Fink’s furth mesmerizing novel, takes place in Nicaragua and is a story of hope.
 It revolves around a young boy who was sold into servitude at the age of 5, a poor farmer who desperately wants to have his three year old son's cleft palate repaired, and a young American girl taken in by a band of rebels after her parents were killed by federal forces.
 Together they begin a courageous and perilous journey to reach Managua before the surgeons from Operation Smile leave the country.

 The Incident at Parkside

-In Ted Fink’s latest novel, The Incident at Parkside, seventy-seven year-old Melvin Kappernick does something unexpected; instead of retiring to a gated-community in Florida, he moves back to the neighborhood of his youth in an attempt to recapture some of the mystery and magic he knew as a boy.
+In Ted Fink’s third novel, The Incident at Parkside, seventy-seven year-old Melvin Kappernick does something unexpected; instead of retiring to a gated-community in Florida, he moves back to the neighborhood of his youth in an attempt to recapture some of the mystery and magic he knew as a boy.
 But the area has completely changed, and Kappernick finds himself embroiled in a drama that turns violent.
 Poignant and gripping you won’t be able to put this book down.

 Game of the Gods